 - Organizations that previously received a Wisconsin Humanities Recovery Grant in any amount

 - For-profit organizations

 - Organizations that do not offer humanities programming

 - Organizations acting solely as fiscal receiver for grant funds that would be expended by a different organization or an ad hoc group (except in the case of humanities organizations attached to a state, municipal or tribal government acting as fiscal agent)

 Deadlines and Application Process

-- The first-round applications were submitted via our online portal by July 19 for funds to be expended by October 31, 2022.
+- Applications must be submitted to our online portal by October 15, 2021 for funds to be expended by October 31, 2022.
 Decisions will be announced by November 30, 2021.

 - See How to Apply to use our online portal to apply for funding.